 The Chicago College of Performing Arts offers an Orchestral Studies program to train orchestral performers to the highest professional standards.
 CCPA is uniquely positioned to offer this program, having more than 25 members of the Chicago Symphony and Lyric Opera orchestras on the faculty - half of whom are principals.

 Admission to the Orchestral Studies major is based on a student's audition.
-Students should apply for the Classical Performance major, but indicate their interest in the Orchestral Studies program on the application.
+Students should apply for the Classical Performance major in their instrument of choice, but indicate their interest in the Orchestral Studies program on the application.
 In their audition, applicants will present orchestral excerpts in addition to the requirements for Performance degree program.
 Because of the selective nature of the Orchestral Studies program, students not admitted to Orchestral Studies will automatically be considered for the Performance program.
-Admission into the Orchestral Studies program is limited to woodwind, brass, and percussion students.
+Admission into the Orchestral Studies program is limited to Brass, Harp, Percussion, and Woodwind students.

 Students receive a one hour studio session each week.
 Additionally, students receive lessons devoted to the study of orchestral excerpts.

 All students perform regularly for their peers in performance classes.
 These classes include solo and chamber music repertoire, as well as discussions of relevant issues and practica designed for the individual instruments.
 From time to time, performance classes are given for combinations of woodwinds, brass, percussion, and strings.

 All students are required to participate in a series of master classes presented by distinguished visiting soloists, chamber, and orchestral musicians.
 Recent master classes included members of the London Philharmonic and the Los Angeles Symphony Orchestra.

 Graduate students present juries each semester and a recital each spring.